 - Marvel at the stunning architecture and beautiful décor of the Wat Damnak Buddhist Temple.

-Best Hotel in Wat Damnak: Bophus Residence
+Best Hotel: Bophus Residence

 Bohpa Residence is a stunning four-star hotel in Wat Damnak.
 It features 20 spacious and modern rooms; all guests have access to a relaxing outdoor pool and seating area.

-Things to See and Do in Taphul Village
+Top Things to Do in Taphul Village

 - Escape the heat and browse the Lucky Mall shops, where you’ll find everything from toy stores to supermarkets.